tomhait/TMI/README.md

 Please note that the generated code is a line by line running code.

-Additional instructions: sthait at gmail dot com
+Additional instructions: sthait at gmail dot com; amitlevon at gmail dot com